pcioni/Python-socket-server/README.txt

 MAKE SURE YOU ARE NOT VIEWING THE STORAGE DIRECTORY WEHN STARTING THE PROGRAM;
    IT WILL GIVE YOU AN ACCESS DENIED / SOME OTHER ERROR.

-The mutex locks WORK ON MY MACHINE, however, sometimes when dealing with Python's multiprocessing nonsense, they suddenly decide to not work and instead let the clients work in arbitrary order.
-I have no idea why.

 A basic socket server with a threaded client handler.
 Accepts four commands (casse sensitive):